blei-lab/edward/website/api/_sources/inferences.txt

 variables given data, ``p(z | x)``.
 For more details, see the `Inference of Probability Models tutorial <../tut_inference.html>`__.

-Edward uses abstract base classes and class inheritance to provide a hierarchy of inference methods, all of which are easily extensible.
+Edward uses classes and class inheritance to provide a hierarchy of inference methods, all of which are easily extensible.
 This enables fast experimentation and research on top of existing inference methods, whether it be developing new black box inference